|

 b. permit the load to increase.

-c. delay the normal power supply until it is firmly established.
+c. delay the normal power supply until it's firmly established.